TalBl/C096411/index.tex.md

 ### Reinforcement learning:

-In this method the Decision is based on interaction with the environment.
+Reinforcement learning is based on interaction with the environment.
 The learning is done using Trial and error.

 <p align="center">
 	<img src="./Lesson_0/Image3.PNG" align="middle">